CDLUC3/mrt-doc/design/queue-2023/states.md

 ### Failed --> Processing
 - reset status
 ### Failed --> Recording

+---

+## Design Questions

+- Should we have separate states for "Active Provisioning" vs "Capacity Checks"?
+- Should each job know about its list of downloads so that the download step could be resumed at a specific point?
+-
 - reset status
 ### Failed --> Notify
 - reset status